Why select our office for dental implants?

 Removable Implant Denture / Overdenture

 (Removable by the Patient)

 If you are missing multiple teeth or have extensive decayed/fractured teeth or advanced periodontal disease (severe gum disease) or have loose fitting dentures, you may be a candidate for an implant-supported removable denture, (also known as an overdenture or snap-on denture).
+If you have ever thought "I want to secure my dentures" then consider dental implants for dentures.
 These types of implant-supported dentures are removable and sit on 2 or more implants per arch.

 Fixed Implant Denture / Teeth-in-a-Day